sspaeth-r7/VimNotes/README.md

 - `guG`  : Change to lowercase for rest of file
 - `gU)`  : Change until end of sentence to upper case
 - `gu}`  : Change to end of paragraph to lower case

+## Windowing
+Vim can be used as a terminal emulator multiplexer.
+Primarily, this is for viewing multiple files at once, but could also be used for having both terminal(s) and file(s) open in one vim process.
+- Open a new vim window below (split screen "hot dog"): `^ws`
+- Open a new vim window beside (split screen "hamburger"): `^wv`
+- Open a new terminal above (split screen "hot dog"): `:term`
+- Open a new terminal beside (split screen "hamburger") `:vert term`

 ## Folding
 Folds in vim are ways to hide blocks of text/code when you don't need to see them.